 I graduated from MCAD with a major in painting.
-Soon after, I abandoned painting for photography.
-I was attracted to photography’s craftsmanship, which disciplined my talents and restrained my passions.
-Most importantly, photograph forced me to be more accommodating to the world as it is.
+Soon after, I abandoned painting for photography, which disciplined my talents and restrained my passions.
+It forced me to be more accommodating to the world as it is.
 I prefer to work alone and silently.
-Knowing I was unfit for the compromises of academia or the further compromises of selling my stuff, I made my money and my compromises in advertising.
-Although successful, the high points in my day job as a creative director were due more to dumb luck and a strong stomach than any innate abilities.
+Knowing I was unfit for the compromises of academia or the further compromises of selling my stuff and myself, I made my money and compromises in advertising.
 Meanwhile, I continued to produce what was most important to me, my pictures—compromise free.

 Restraint and limitations are the whetstones that sharpened my vision.
-I usually stick to one camera and one short lens.
-Only natural light is used.
+I usually stick to one camera, one short lens, and only natural light.
 All sites are shot in situ; what is in front of the lens is never manipulated.
-Drawn to visions that are derelict and empty, I maintain that one can learn as much about the human condition by the environs people leave behind them as by looking straight into a person’s face.
+Drawn to visions that are derelict and empty, I maintain that one can learn as much about the human condition by the environs people leave behind them as by looking straight into a human face.

 But, in the end, all you need to know about me is found in my work.